No Off-Season: Managing Allergies Year-Round in Florida

 - Grass pollen remains high

-- Mold spores surge due to heat, humidity, and afternoon thunderstorms
+- Mold spores surge with the heat, humidity, and daily afternoon thunderstorms

-Florida's summer pattern of morning sunshine followed by afternoon storms creates perfect conditions for mold growth.
+Florida's summer pattern of morning sunshine followed by afternoon storms creates near-perfect conditions for mold growth.

 October – November: Ragweed and Mold